mike99mac/minimy-mike99mac/README.md

     **``$ sudo apt-get upgrade -y``**

-Your system should now be at the latest software level.
+Your system should now be at the latest software levels.

 ## Install and use mycroft-tools